magentabusiness/magentabusiness.github.io/use-cases/waste-management.md

     <div class="about-text">
         <div class="short">
             <div class="block">
                 <p class="text">The ThingsBoard-powered <a href="/docs/pe/solution-templates/waste-management/">waste management solution</a> begins at the edge — where IoT sensors installed in bins monitor fill levels and battery status in real time.
-These devices send telemetry data to ThingsBoard using supported protocols such as MQTT, CoAP, or HTTP.
-Thanks to ThingsBoard gateway and built-in integration capabilities, even legacy systems and non-IP sensors can be seamlessly connected.</p>
+These devices send telemetry data to IoT Hub using supported protocols such as MQTT, CoAP, or HTTP.
+Thanks to IoT Hub gateway and built-in integration capabilities, even legacy systems and non-IP sensors can be seamlessly connected.</p>
             </div>
         </div>
         <div class="long">